 The structured resources positioned at the beginning of Table 22 address a greater number of domain aspects than the others.
-They deal with domain aspects contained in most groups, tending to be more generic, e.g., United States Geological Survey (USGS) Thesaurus (USGS, 2019), Infrastructure for Spatial Information in Europe (INSPIRE) (INSPIRE, 2019) and SWEET (Raskin and Pan, 2005).
+They deal with domain aspects contained in most groups, tending to be more generic, e.g., United States Geological Survey (USGS) Thesaurus [48], Infrastructure for Spatial Information in Europe (INSPIRE) [49] and SWEET [40].
 The structured resources positioned at the end cover a smaller number of domain aspects, contained in one or two groups.
 Thus, they tend to be more specific.
-As examples, we can mention GeoNames (2019) and GeoSPARQL
+As examples, we can mention GeoNames [50] and GeoSPARQL [51] ("Where"); OWL-Time [43] ("When"); and QUDT [44] and ChEBI [42] ("What").
+We do not identify structured resources that cover only domain aspects of "How", "Who" or "Why" groups.